NWChemEx/Chemist/docs/source/developer/design/chemistry/nucleus.rst

 Why do we need a Nucleus Component?
 ***********************************

-Anecdotally most quantum chemistry pacakges do not bother with classes for describing the nucleus, so why should we?
+Anecdotally most quantum chemistry packages do not bother with classes for describing the nucleus, so why should we?
 There's a couple reasons.
-First, particularly when it comes to manipulating the chemical system we often treat the nuclei indpendent of the electrons.
-Having separate classes for the nuclei makes this easier.
+First, particularly when it comes to manipulating the chemical system we often treat the nuclei independent of the electrons (*i.e.* we invoke the Born-Oppenheimer approximation).
+Having separate classes for the nuclei and the electrons makes this easier as we have literal different objects we can manipulate.
 Second, while the nuclei are often treated as point charges, they need not be.
 High accuracy work may take into account the finite size of the nucleus and even its quantum mechanical nature.
 These different descriptions require different parameters (and therefore different classes).
-Our final motivation for having a separate ``Nucleus`` class is that when it comes time to take derivatives or define operators with respect to particles we can use the ``Nucleus`` and ``Nuclei`` classes in the types of the derivative/operator.
+Our final motivation for having a separate ``Nucleus`` class is that when it comes time to take derivatives or define operators with respect to particles we can use the ``Nucleus`` and ``Nuclei`` classes in the types of the derivative/operator thus obtaining separate types for taking derivatives with respect to nuclei vs electrons (and different  operators).

 **********************
 Nucleus Considerations